Whoaa512/starred/README.md

 ## Makefile

+- [mindsdb/minds](https://github.com/mindsdb/minds) - General-purpose AI designed for knowledge workers — creators, strategists, and operators — and individuals seeking AI systems they can truly control to help them get work done, with full flexibili
 - [awesome-selfhosted/awesome-selfhosted-data](https://github.com/awesome-selfhosted/awesome-selfhosted-data) - machine-readable data for https://awesome-selfhosted.net
 - [score-spec/spec](https://github.com/score-spec/spec) - The Score Specification provides a developer-centric and platform-agnostic Workload specification to improve developer productivity and experience.
 It eliminates configuration inconsistencies between
 - [stenh0use/docker-machine-for-mac](https://github.com/stenh0use/docker-machine-for-mac) - Docker Machine for Mac - an alternative to Docker for Mac